rmartino217/CodeAcademy-Build-a-Machine-Learning-Model-with-Python/README.md

 # CodeAcademy-Build-a-Machine-Learning-Model-with-Python
-Repository for projects related to this skill path
+Repository for projects related to the skill path "Build a Machine Learning Model with Python" on CodeAcademy.